 This climb is sick!
 All sorts of varied crack technique.
 Hands, fists, thin hands.
 Good footwork will ease up the pump a little.
 Did the 5.9 variation at the top.
 Whole route goes easily in one pitch (on a single).
 I didn't even pay that much attention to extend placements with runners.

 Don't know if they are new, but there is a nice bolt anchor atop the 11 variation finish.
 Double rope rap with 60s makes it to the ground with plenty to spare.
-Kinda doubt a single 70 would make it back to the ground.
+A single 70 barley makes it back to the ground.

 I rapped from the new anchors with a single sixty.
 It will make it to the ledge above the 4th class scramble to the start of the climb.
 You will have to swing in to get to the ledge (watch your ends).
 A single 70m will get you all the way to the ground.